 Ingredients

-- Trout – Depending on where you live, you might be able to find fresh fish, otherwise you can buy it frozen.
+- Trout – Depending on where you live, you might be able to find fresh lake trout, or you can buy it frozen.
+Many stores stock trout (at least here in the Midwest!), but buy the best quality you can.

 - Butter – Use high quality butter for best flavor.

-- Seasoning – Keep things simple with the classic flavor of Old Bay seasoning, or try freshly minced garlic.
-Both are great options.
+- Seasoning – Keep things simple with the classic flavor of Old Bay seasoning, or try freshly minced garlic cloves.
+Both are great options that will let the trout shine.
+You could also use lemon pepper, which would be delicious.

 What does lake trout taste like?